Chapter 11: Keeping on Keeping on

 Back when I wrote About Last Night, the worst pandemic in recent memory was the 1976 outbreak of Legionnaire's Disease in Philadelphia, Pennsylvania, which resulted in dozens of deaths and kept the medical community guessing for weeks as to what it was and how far it might spread.
 But that event was over twenty-five years prior.
 Fast forward to now and I'd gotten the rights back to the book.
 Honestly, I kind of dreaded re-reading it and updating it in the wake of the Covid outbreak of 2020.

 BUT to my surprise, the story of Janine Murphy and Derek Stillman who are thrown together accidentally and in the most awkward of ways, then forced to endure each other's company in the confines of a hotel room had held up pretty well!
 I had to update some references to technology, of course, and some cultural references.
-And I decided to add a couple of scenes showing how the couple gets to know each other more.
+And I decided to add a couple of scenes showing how the couple get to know each other more.
 On top of that, this story takes place over a short period of time—days.
 To show the slow passage of time, I added timestamps to the chapters and scenes.

 Oh, and the cover!